Best IRA CD rates - June 2023

-An IRA CD is a savings option to consider for those looking for a guaranteed return on retirement funds.
+An individual retirement account (IRA) certificate of deposit is a savings option for those looking for a guaranteed return on retirement funds.

 Investing in an IRA CD is relatively easy.
-It’s similar to purchasing a regular CD, but instead of using money from your checking or savings account, you transfer funds from an IRA or another retirement account.
+It’s similar to purchasing a regular certificate of deposit, but instead of using money from your checking or savings account, you transfer funds from an IRA or another retirement account.

 IRA CDs are safe investments and appeal to investors who like the predictability that comes with a fixed annual percentage yield (APY).
 Use Bankrate’s CD calculator to see exactly how much money you will earn over the term of the IRA CD.